-Suburbs of Bandra in Mumbai offer a unique mix of rustic heritage villages and the glamor of Bollywood.
+Suburbs of Bandra in Mumbai offer a unique mix of rustic heritage villages and the glamor of Bollywood and Street Art.
 On one hand, there are Gaonthans – as the villages of Mumbai were called and the Koli community that still holds on to some parts of this island.
-On the other hand are migrants who became the marquee residents of Bandra.
-This time in Mumbai Deepa Krishnan of Mumbai Magic took me around Bandra.
-Sharing stories of her business and showing me a bit of Bandra.
+On the other hand, are migrants who became marquee residents.
+This time in Mumbai Deepa Krishnan of Mumbai Magic took me around the area.
+Sharing stories of her business and showing me a bit of the area.
 I discovered a Mumbai I had never known.

-We met at the Elco market on Hill road and began our journey with a sumptuous Pani Puri – now can there be a better way to begin a walk.
-Went to the market that sells women’s garments – right from comfortable night wear to embellished party wear.
-For a change, I felt like shopping, but then gave up the idea in favor of a guided walk.
-For another half an hour both Deepa and I kept clicking pictures of roadside shops and interesting window displays.
-I clicked a few pictures of smallest format retail where a vendor carries the shop literally with him or her.
-In Bandra, I saw many children doing that too and no they were not distressed.
+We met at the Elco market on Hill Road and began our journey with a sumptuous Pani Puri – now can there be a better way to begin a walk?
+Went to the market that sells women’s garments – right from comfortable nightwear to embellished party wear.
+For a change, I felt like shopping but then gave up the idea in favor of a guided walk.
+For another half, an hour, both Deepa and I kept clicking pictures of roadside shops and interesting window displays.
+I clicked a few pictures of the smallest format retail where a vendor carries the shop literally with him or her.
+I saw many children doing that too and no they were not distressed.
 They were quite enjoying themselves, making fun of people and interacting with them in a way only children can.

-Crosses dotting the streets of villages in Bandra reminded me of Goa – the narrow lanes crisscrossing and marking the corners with a cross.
-I was told that lot of these crosses came up during a plague epidemic that hit the area in last decade of 19th CE.
+Crosses dotting the streets of villages here reminded me of Goa.
+The narrow lanes crisscross and mark the corners with a cross.
+I was told that a lot of these crosses came up during a plague epidemic that hit the area in the last decade of 19th CE.
 Historically the Portuguese were the first ones to come to this island.
 Churches like Mount Mary were set up by them.

-In the ancient times, this island was called Vandra and later aberrations made it Bandora, Banderam etc. Till it was christened as Bandra in late 19th CE – for a rail project.
-I think railways deserves a special mention for naming quite a few Indian places that had no fixed spellings to their names.
-We spent some time at the St Andrews church reading the family epitaphs and wondering how do the families fit in under a small slab.
-This church is supposed to be one of the oldest living churches in Mumbai with an oldest wooden cross gracing its garden.
+In ancient times, this island was called Vandra and later aberrations made it Bandora, Banderam, etc. Till it was christened Bandra in late 19th CE – for a rail project.
+I think railways deserve a special mention for naming quite a few Indian places that had no fixed spellings to their names.
+We spent some time at the St Andrews church reading the family epitaphs and wondering how the families fit in under a small slab.
+This church is supposed to be one of the oldest living churches in Mumbai with the oldest wooden cross gracing its garden.

-I am not sure how many Mumbaikars, who use the causeway every day; know that it was built as a result of a ‘Wish for a Daughter’ being fulfilled.
-It is also one of the few public roads in India built by a private person and that too a woman.
-Tells me something about the empowerment women had to invest in projects closer to their hearts.
+I am not sure how many Mumbaikars, use the causeway every day.
+You should know that it was built as a result of a ‘Wish for a Daughter’ being fulfilled.
+It is also one of the few public roads in India built by a private person and that too by a woman.
+That tells me something about the empowerment women had to invest in projects closer to their hearts.

-On the walls of Bandra, I discovered Ranjit Dahiya’s BAP aka Bollywood Arts project.
-That aims to make Bollywood a part of the visual culture of Bandra and I ask why not rest of Mumbai too.
-There was Madhubala in her quintessential pose, there was a poster of Anarkali and two iconic images of Amitabh Bachchan and Rajesh Khanna.
+On the walls of Bandra, I discovered Ranjit Dahiya’s BAP aka Bollywood Arts Project.
+That aims to make Bollywood a part of the visual culture of the locality and I ask why not the rest of Mumbai too.
+There was Madhubala in her quintessential pose.
+There was a poster of Anarkali and two iconic images of Amitabh Bachchan and Rajesh Khanna.
 Every time I have bustled through the crowds of Mumbai – I felt that this city should be left to Bollywood and everyone else should move out, they could work anywhere.
-While looking at the classic Bollywood posters painted on the walls I realized that Bollywood remains hidden behind its nondescript studios and is hardly a part of popular culture of the city it calls home.
+While looking at the classic Bollywood posters painted on the walls I realized that Bollywood remains hidden behind its nondescript studios.
+And is hardly a part of the popular culture of the city it calls home.

-We ended the walk by admiring the latest Mumbai marker – Bandra-Worli sea link from ramparts of ancient Bandra Fort, next to the bandstand.
+We ended the walk by admiring the latest Mumbai marker.
+The Sea link from the ramparts of ancient Bandra Fort, next to the bandstand.

-If you have 2 hours or so to walk around Bandra, choose to explore one or more of following.
+If you have 2 hours or so to walk around the place, choose to explore one or more of the following.

 - Shopping in the flashy markets